 The route is almost entirely on footpath with some road crossings and short stretches of road surface.
 Sturdy trail shoes are advisable to ensure good grip as you travel up and down the rolling hills of Surrey.
 The footpaths in places are narrow, with loose gravel, roots and the usual obstacles you would expect.
 There are stiles and gates to navigate and some road crossings where you’ll be helped across by volunteers.

-You’ll finish in Dorking, where you can take a moment to celebrate your achievement and reflect on the amazing journey you’ve just completed.
-When you’re ready to head home, there is a mainline train station with a 1hr train journey back to Haslemere or other locations.
+You can take a moment here to celebrate your achievement and reflect on the amazing journey you’ve just completed.
+When you’re ready to head home, there is a mainline train station in Dorking with a 1hr train journey back to Haslemere or other locations.
 You can veiw the route in more depth and download the GPX by clicking here.